 If you’d like to apply to be a language assistant through UCETAM, here’s what you need to know.

-Applications for the 2020-21 school year are currently closed.
-However, applications for the 2021-22 school year should become available towards the end of 2020.
+Applications for the 2021-22 school year should be available now.
 You can find out the exact details for the application on the Cooperative Bilingual Schools website.

 The application has changed since I did the program.
 Applicants are expected to complete an extensive application including personal details, short answer questions, and an essay.